 After the sale of the common units offered by this prospectus, our general partner and its affiliates will hold, directly and indirectly, an aggregate of 13,916,357 common units and 135,383,831 subordinated units.
-All of the subordinated units will convert into common units at the end of the subordination period, and some may convert earlier.
+All of the subordinated units will convert into common units at the end of the subordination period.
 The sale of these common and subordinated units could have an adverse impact on the price of the common units or on any trading market that may develop.